 It sounds amazing!
 Can it possibly be true?

-As seen from Earth, in months when Mars does appear side by side with a full moon (and, again, that’s not happening in August of 2014), Mars’ diameter is about 1/140th the diameter of the full moon.
+Mars can never appear as large as a full moon as seen from Earth.
+As seen from Earth, in months when Mars does appear side by side with a full moon, Mars’ diameter appears, on average, about 1/140th the diameter of the full moon.

-You would have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.
+In other words, you’d have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.

 Ah, Mars.
 World of dreams and visions.
 Mars is the world orbiting one step outward from Earth’s orbit.
 This world is slightly smaller than Earth – but slightly larger than Earth’s moon.
 Mars is also much much farther away than Earth’s moon.
 It’s hard to comprehend what little specks the planets and moons are in contrast to the vastness of space, but let me put it this way.
 Earth’s moon is about a light-second away.
 Traveling at 186,000 miles per second, light bouncing from the moon’s surface takes about a second to reach us here on Earth.
 Meanwhile, light from Mars takes much much longer to reach Earth – from several minutes to about 20 minutes – with the difference being the result of Earth’s and Mars’ motions around the sun.
 In other words, when Mars is on the same side of the sun as Earth, its distance from us is less than when it’s on the far side of the sun from us.

 The moon is much closer than Mars, and that’s why we see the moon as a bright disk in our sky.
-Meanwhile – to the eye – Mars never appears as anything but a starlike point.
+Meanwhile – to the eye – Mars never appears as anything but a reddish starlike point.